jjcordes/exercise_1/README.md

   (7) "hive -f /home/w205/hive_base_ddl.sql" to import the data into 5 tables (hospitals, effective_care, readmissions, measures, and survey_responses)

-  (8) "hive -f /home/w205/transformations.sql" to create the working tables used to answer the questions
+  (8) "hive -f /home/w205/transformations.sql" to create the working tables used to answer the questions.
+For simplicity, I put all of the transformations into one file.

   (9) The remaining sql files can be run from the command line such as "hive -f /home/w205/best_hospitals.sql", however, I like the flexibility and interaction of the hive command line, so these instructions will assume that approach.